Intellectual Property Law

 Current students may review and access more information and resources on the IP TWEN® site.

-Students who are interested in intellectual property, but who do not wish to enroll in the Certificate Program, are encouraged to enroll as Program Participants.
+Students who are interested in intellectual property, but who do not wish to enroll in the concentration, are encouraged to enroll as Program Participants.
 Program Participants must have taken or plan to take at least two intellectual property courses.
 Participants must register on the IP TWEN® site.
-Participants will be notified of IP related activities and opportunities, but will not receive the Certificate unless they have applied for and met the Certificate Requirements above.
+Participants will be notified of IP related activities and opportunities, but will not receive credit for the concentration unless they have applied for and met the requirements above.

 Professor Elizabeth Rowe